Webhooks

 When creating an API key via the Papaya merchant dashboard, enter a valid URL in the Webhook URL field.
 This URL will receive event updates related to the key's assigned use case only:

-• API keys for Digital Ordering will receive updates only for orders created via that integration.
+• Digital Ordering — Receives order status updates (order.inKitchen, order.readyForPickup, order.complete, order.cancelled) only for orders created via that integration.

-• General POS orders not associated with the API token will not trigger these webhooks.
+General POS orders not associated with any API key will not trigger webhooks.

 Published Updates